How to Give First Aid for Head, Neck and Spinal Injuries?

 • Has a seizure.

-If a person has a head injury that results in a change of consciousness, worsening signs of symptoms, or other cause for concern, the person should be evaluated by a healthcare provider or EMS personnel as soon as possible.
+NOTE: If a person has a head injury that results in a change of consciousness, worsening signs of symptoms, or other cause for concern, the person should be evaluated by a healthcare provider or EMS personnel as soon as possible.
+The person should not play sports, drive a car, ride a bike, or work with heavy machinery until a healthcare provider says it's OK to do so.

 Suspect possible spinal damage if an injured person: